rdwrome/ODL/rdtext.md

   she'll believe everything I tell her about my body
   I know
-  and that believing is a vital privilege one I am uniquely, unjustly afforded
+  and that believing is a vital privilege one I am uniquely afforded

   she is born in march
   Gwendolyn
   her daddy catches her
   him and her are an 'us' now too

-she has a different blood type than me, we’re incompatible they say
+  she has a different blood type than me
+  we’re incompatible they say

-everyone calls ‘observant’
+  everyone calls her ‘observant’
   she coos herself to sleep

 - **lamprey**

-her favorite game is ‘near far’ run close to mirror giggle at ourself
-run far from a mirror, giggle at your reflection

-DOES she recognize herself in the mirror?
+  her daddy plays a game with her in the mirror
+  they huddle close to their reflection in glass and he says 'near'
+  then he steps as far back from the mirror as he can as quickly as he can
+  and says 'far'
+  he repeats the process endlessly and she giggles endlessly

 one day she figures out the difference between horn and synths